Chögyam Trungpa: Chronology

+1977-1978: Observes his first yearlong retreat in North America, at Charlemont, Massachusetts.
+Delivers his talk "Famous Last Words" on 24 January before departing.

 1978: Conducts the first annual Magyal Pomra Encampment, an advanced training program for members of the Dorje Kasung.
 Conducts the first annual Kalapa Assembly, an intensive training program for advanced Shambhala teachings and practices.
 Conducts the first Dharma Art seminar.
 Forms Amara, an association of health professionals.
 Forms the Upaya Council, a mediation council providing a forum for resolving disputes.
 Establishes the Midsummer's Day festival and Children's Day.

 1979: Empowers his eldest son, Ösel Rangdröl Mukpo, as his successor and heir to the Shambhala lineage.
 Founds the Shambhala School of Dressage, an equestrian school under the direction of his wife, Diana Mukpo.
 Founds Vidya Elementary School in Boulder.

 1980–1983: Presents a series of environmental installations and flower arranging exhibitions at art galleries in Los Angeles, San Francisco, Denver, and Boulder.

-1980: Forms Kalapa Cha to promote the practice of traditional Japanese Tea Ceremony.
+1980: Forms Kalapa Cha to promote the practice of traditional Japanese tea ceremony.
 With the Nalanda Translation Committee, completes the first English translation of The Rain of Wisdom.

 1981: Hosts the visit of the Fourteenth Dalai Lama to Boulder.
 Conducts the first annual Buddhist-Christian Conference in Boulder, exploring the common ground between Buddhist and Christian contemplative traditions.
 Forms Ryuko Kyūdōjō to promote the practice of Kyūdō under the direction of Shibata Kanjuro Sensei, bow maker to the Emperor of Japan.
 Directs a film, Discovering Elegance, using footage of his environmental installation and flower arranging exhibitions.

 1982: Forms Kalapa Ikebana to promote the study and practice of Japanese flower arranging.

 1983: Establishes Gampo Abbey, a Karma Kagyü monastery in Cape Breton, Nova Scotia, for Western students wishing to enter into traditional monastic discipline.
 Creates a series of elocution exercises to promote precision and mindfulness of speech.

-1984–1985: Observes a yearlong retreat in Mill Village, Nova Scotia.
+1984–1985: Observes a second yearlong retreat in North America, in Mill Village, Nova Scotia.

 1986: Moves his home and the international headquarters of Vajradhatu to Halifax, Nova Scotia.

-1987: Dies in Halifax; cremated May 26 at Karmê Chöling.
-(His followers have constructed a chorten or stupa, The Great Stupa of Dharmakaya, near Red Feather Lakes, Colorado, for his remains.)
+1987: Dies in Halifax.
+His cremation ceremony was held on May 26 at Karmê Chöling.
+The Great Stupa of Dharmakaya at Shambhala Mountain Center, near Red Feather Lakes, Colorado, houses his kudung, or his bodily remains.

-1989: The child recognized as his reincarnation, Chokyi Sengay, is born in Derge, Tibet; recognized two years later by Tai Situ Rinpoche.
+1989: The child recognized as his reincarnation or tulku, Chokyi Sengay, is born in Derge, Tibet; recognized two years later by Tai Situ Rinpoche.